ElisStaaf/openvim/README.md

 # OpenVim
 OpenVim is a text/code editor written in C that's focused on being as minimal as possible, yet useful enough to be someones primary editor!
+It includes many quality of life features such as syntax highlighting, find and replace and much, much more.
+It's primarily just a passion project, but usable as a real editor!

 [![OpenVim](https://raw.githubusercontent.com/ElisStaaf/openvim/main/prod/code.png)](/)